timshannon/bolthold/README.md

 That's it!

-Bolthold is still very much alpha software at this point, but there is currently over 80% coverage in unit tests, and it's backed by BoltDB which is a very solid and well built piece of software, so I encourage you to give it a try.
+Bolthold currently has over 80% coverage in unit tests, and it's backed by BoltDB which is a very solid and well built piece of software, so I encourage you to give it a try.

 If you end up using BoltHold, I'd love to hear about it.